Updated: 4 days ago

-Ransomware is malicious software that cyber criminals use to hold your computer or computer files for ransom, demanding payment from you to get them back.
-Sadly, ransomware is becoming an increasingly popular way for malware authors to extort money from companies and consumers alike.
-There is a variety of ransomware that can get onto a person's machine, but as always, those techniques either boil down to social engineering tactics or using software vulnerabilities to silently install on a victim's machine.
+Ransomware is malicious software that cyber criminals use to hold your data files for ransom, demanding payment from you to get them back.
+Sadly, ransomware is becoming an increasingly popular way for cybercriminals to extort money from businesses.
+There is many types of ransomware that can get into a business or person's machine, but as always, these intrusions happen because of software vulnerabilities that could have been prevented.

 What can you do about it?